juldyzmurat/EY_Rice_Mapping/README.md

 * Sentinel-1 C-band VV/VH backscatter intensity rasters over an agricultural site spanning 3 months
 * Point vector data with 10 crop labels randomly distributed over the site's farmland

+## Packages

+The key Python packages used in this project are:

+**Data Manipulation and Analysis**:
+- pandas
+- numpy
+- xarray
+- rioxarray (GeoPandas)

+**Machine Learning**:
+- scikit-learn
+- TensorFlow/Keras

+**Model Evaluation**:
+- matplotlib
+- seaborn

+**Geospatial Data Handling**:
+- planetary_computer
+- rasterio

+**Preprocessing**:
+- MinMaxScaler
+- StandardScaler

+**Model Training**:
+- LogisticRegression
+- RandomForestClassifier
+- RandomizedSearchCV (hyperparameter tuning)

+**Miscellaneous Utils**:
+- warnings
+- time
+- itertools

+The core modeling pipeline relies on Scikit-Learn and Pandas for manipulation and preprocessing of array data, along with geospatial packages like rioxarray to handle satellite raster time series.
+The deep learning components leverage TensorFlow/Keras.

+Hyperparameter tuning was done using RandomizedSearch from Scikit-Learn to find optimal model configurations for the random forest.
+Evaluation was based on accuracy metrics.

 ### Data Wrangling

 1. **Spatial Join**: A spatial join between the crop labels and radar data extracted average VV/VH values for each farm's time series.